Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Transition Education

-Registrants under the MBA will need to complete transition education to become licensed under the MSA.
+Registrants under the MBA must complete transition education to become licensed under the MSA.
 Information about required courses is available on our MSA Education webpage.

 MSA Education